AlgorithmiKee/notes/Machine_Learning/ELBO.md

 Remarks:

-* The 1st term is expected log likelihood w.r.t. the surrogate.
+* The 1st term is expected log likelihood w.r.t. the variational distribution.
 It measures the average goodness of reconstruction, assuming that $z \sim q$.
-* The 2nd term is the KL divergence of the surrogate $q(z)$ w.r.t. the prior $p(z)$. i.e. We penalize those surrogates that significantly deviate from the prior. $\to$ regularization effect.
+* The 2nd term is the KL divergence of the variational distribution $q(z)$ w.r.t. the prior $p(z)$. i.e. We penalize those variational distributions that significantly deviate from the prior. $\to$ regularization effect.
-* Maximizing the ELBO is a trade-off between maximizing the reconstruction fidelity and keeping surrogate close to the prior.
+* Maximizing the ELBO is a trade-off between maximizing the reconstruction fidelity and keeping variational distribution close to the prior.
 This is the key idea behind variational autoencoders (VAEs).

 *Proof*: Substitute $p(x,z) = p(x \mid z) \cdot p(z)$ into the definition of ELBO, we conclude